 The CIOL says: “the Diploma in Translation (DipTrans) is the gold standard for anyone wanting a career as a freelance translator or to work as a translator for international corporations worldwide and meets the need for a high-level professional translating qualification.”

-The DipTrans isn’t like any other translation exams.
-It consists of three units (three separate exams) where you have to produce a written translation of three source language texts.
-They have a combined wordcount of about 1,500 words.
+The DipTrans consists of three separate exams that take a total of seven hours to sit.
+In each exam (called units), you have to produce a written translation of a source language text.
+The exam texts have a combined wordcount of about 1,500 words.

 Unit 1 is a general translation of about 600 words.
 You have three hours to translate it.
 The content could be a newspaper article or another similar type of journalistic text.